 In South Carolina, the Department of Health and Environmental Control has a goal of achieving zero hospital-acquired infections.
 They have adopted improved infection prevention guidelines and “best practices” in an effort to reduce HAI rates in South Carolina medical facilities.

 Can you sue the hospital if you get a HAI in the hospital?

 If you have developed an infection while you are in the hospital being treated for something unrelated, or if you come down with an infection shortly after leaving the hospital you may have a hospital-acquired infection.
 Your best first step is to contact a medical malpractice attorney who will assess your case and determine if it is worth pursuing a lawsuit.
-If so, then your attorney from McGowan, Hood & Felder, LLC, will review your medical records and they will likely enlist the services of a medical expert who can testify about how your doctor or other medical professional deviated from the standard of care causing your injury.
+If so, then your attorney from McGowan, Hood, Felder & Phillips, LLC, will review your medical records and they will likely enlist the services of a medical expert who can testify about how your doctor or other medical professional deviated from the standard of care causing your injury.

 Randy is the former President of the South Carolina Association for Justice.
 He has been certified by the American Board of Professional Liability as a specialist in Medical Malpractice Law which is recognized by the South Carolina Bar.
 Randy has also been awarded the distinction of being a “Super Lawyer” 10 times in the last decade.
 He has over 25 years of experience helping injured people fight back against corporations, hospitals and wrong-doers.